 Petite women need to be on special, restricted diets.

-None of this was or is actually true or relevant.
-We will all eat the appropriate amount for our bodies according to our internal signals.
+None of this was or is actually accurate or relevant.
+We will all eat the amount our bodies need, guided by our internal signals.
 What limiting beliefs are you carrying around with you regarding food and body?

 8 | Intuitive eating isn’t working for you because you’re recovering from an eating disorder.

-While some can slowly ease into intuitive eating, many people in recovery need more time working through food rules, hunger and fullness, and many other principles.
-There’s nothing wrong with this and it isn’t a race to the “finish line”, so my advice is to show yourself compassion and patience along the way.
+While some can slowly ease into intuitive eating, many people in recovery need more time to work through food rules, hunger and fullness, and other principles.
+There’s nothing wrong with this, and it isn’t a race to the “finish line”, so my advice is to show yourself compassion and patience along the way.
 And if you feel more comfortable with a meal plan and a bit more structure than intuitive eating to feel safe, that’s totally fine, too.
-I recommend seeking out the advice of a qualified practitioner who specializes in intuitive eating to support you in your recovery.
+I recommend seeking the advice of a qualified practitioner specializing in intuitive eating to support you in your recovery.

 9 | Intuitive eating isn’t working for you because you’re not ready.

 Intuitive eating isn’t easy.
 Even when I first discovered it, I wasn’t ready to hear the messages.
-Giving up the fantasy, the goals, the chase we’ve been conditioned to believe is so important…it feels like giving up in a really messed up way.
-And even though on an intellectual level you may realize diets don’t work and you can’t continue going the way you are, you may not be ready to take the next step.
+Giving up the fantasy, the goals, the chase we’ve been conditioned to believe is so essential…it feels like giving up in a really messed-up way.
+And even though, on an intellectual level, you may realize that diets don’t work and that you can’t keep going the way you are, you may not be ready to take the next step.
 That’s okay.
-Just keep it in your back pocket, ready to return to it if you’d like to.
+Just keep it in your back pocket, prepared to return to it if you’d like.

 10 | Intuitive eating isn’t working for you because you’re stressed out.

 Intuitive eating won’t work if you’re stressed out.
 Why, you ask?
-A number of reasons.
+Several reasons.
 If you’re stressed, your hunger and fullness signals are going to be way out of whack.
-Short-term stress reduces appetite (hypophagia) while chronic stress tends to enlarge appetite (hyperphagia.)
+Short-term stress reduces appetite (hypophagia) while chronic stress tends to enlarge appetite (hyperphagia).
 Secondly, regularly “feeling stressed” is a sign you’re unbalanced and not taking time for self-care.
 Sleep is compromised.
 Eating is compromised.
 Movement is compromised.
 Recovery is compromised.
-Intuitive eating depends on self-care for survival, because it grows from it.
+Intuitive eating depends on self-care for survival because it grows from it.
 If you’re interested in becoming an intuitive eater but you feel overwhelmed, my suggestion is to figure out what needs to go and what needs to stay to make your life easier to manage.
 And then you can start implementing some of the principles of intuitive eating.
 Sound good?

 Comments +